Skills Over MCPs: Context-Efficient Agent Capabilities

 • An MCP for YouTube analysis

-These are wonderful capabilities.
-But they all use context by default just by being loaded.
-You want these capabilities available, but you don't necessarily want them consuming your context window when you're not using them.
+Useful capabilities, all of them.
+But they all consume context by default just by being loaded.
+You want them available, but you don't want them eating your context window when they're idle.

-Claude Code Skills offers a different approach: zero context until needed.
+Claude Code Skills takes a different approach: zero context until needed.

 Progressive disclosure workflow showing how Skills load only what's needed, when it's needed

-Let's build a simple weather skill that provides current conditions and forecasting capabilities.
-I'll show you exactly how simple this can be using a real implementation example.
+We'll build a simple weather skill that handles current conditions and forecasts.
+I'll walk through how this works using a real implementation example.

 Here's what happens when you ask about weather: